kodecocodes/SC_NaeemShaikh/For Instructor/Alamofire-UploadingFiles/script.md

 ## Introduction

 Hey what's up everybody, this is Naeem.
-In today's screencast, I'm going to show you how to upload a file using a very popular networking library called **Alamofire**.
+In today's screencast, I'm going to show you how to upload a file using **Alamofire**.

+**Alamofire** is a popular networking library written up in Swift for,
+- iOS,
+- macOS,
+- watchOS,
+- and tvOS.

-**Alamofire** is a Swift-based HTTP networking library for iOS, macOS, watchOS and tvOS, it is created by the **Alamofire Software Foundation**.
+It is created by the **Alamofire Software Foundation**.

 There's a lot to like about **Alamofire**.
 It provides an elegant interface on top of Apple’s Foundation networking stack that simplifies a number of common networking tasks.

-It has all the features you'd expect in a networking library including chainable request/response methods, JSON parameter,  response serialization, authentication, and many more.
+It has all the features you'd expect in a networking library including **Parameter encoding**, **Response Serialization**, **Authentication**, and many more.

-Its elegance comes from the fact, it was written from the ground up in Swift and does not inherit anything from its Objective-C counterpart, **AFNetworking**.
+Its elegance comes from the fact that, it is written up in Swift and does not inherit anything from its Objective-C counterpart, **AFNetworking**.

 And at the time of making this screencast, **Alamofire** appears to be the most commonly used Swift-based networking library.

-So I'm excited to show it to you today!
+Soooo, I'm very excited to show you today!

-Before we get started, I want to give a big shout out to **Aaron Douglas**.
+Before we get started, I wanna give a big thanks to **Aaron Douglas**.
 Aaron wrote a tutorial on **Alamofire** which is the basis of this screencast.
 Thanks Aaron.

 [Show some LAN cable or wire]

-Uploading files using **Alamofire** is super easy, so lets blow some wire with **Alamofire**!
+Uploading files using **Alamofire** is super easy, so lets blow up some wire with **Alamofire**!

 ## Demo 1